Measurements of Dihadron Correlations Relative to the Event Plane in Au+Au Collisions at $\sqrt{s_{_{\rm NN}}}=200$ GeV: Abstract

 \section{Abstract}

 Dihadron azimuthal correlations containing a high transverse momentum ($\pt$) trigger particle are sensitive to the properties of the nuclear medium created at RHIC through the strong interactions occurring between the traversing parton and the medium, i.e. jet-quenching.
 Previous measurements revealed a strong modification to dihadron azimuthal correlations in Au+Au collisions with respect to \pp\ and \dAu\ collisions.
-The modification increases with the collision centrality, suggesting a path-length dependence to the jet-quenching effect.
-This paper reports STAR measurements of dihadron azimuthal correlations in medium central (20-60\%) Au+Au collisions at $\snn=200$~GeV as a function of the trigger particle's azimuthal angle relative to the event plane, $\phis=|\phit-\psiEP|$.
-The azimuthal correlation is studied as a function of both trigger and associated particle $\pt$.
+The modification increases with the collision centrality, suggesting a path-length or energy density dependence to the jet-quenching effect.
+This paper reports STAR measurements of dihadron azimuthal correlations in mid-central (20-60\%) Au+Au collisions at $\rts=200$~GeV as a function of the trigger particle's azimuthal angle relative to the event plane, $\phis=|\phit-\psiEP|$.
+The azimuthal correlation is studied as a function of both the trigger and associated particle $\pt$.
 The subtractions of the combinatorial background and anisotropic flow, assuming Zero Yield At Minimum (\zyam), are described.
-The away-side correlation is strongly modified, and the modification varies with $\phis$, which is expected to be related to the path-length that the away-side parton traverses.
-The pseudo-rapidity ($\deta$) dependence of the near-side correlation, sensitive to long range $\deta$ correlations (the ridge), is also investigated.
-The ridge and jet-like components of the near-side correlation are studied as a function of $\phis$.
-The ridge appears to drop with increasing $\phis$ while the jet-like component remains approximately constant.
+The correlation results are first discussed with the subtraction of the even harmonic (elliptic and quadrangular) flow backgrounds.
+The away-side correlation is strongly modified, and the modification varies with $\phis$, with a double-peak structure for out-of-plane trigger particles.
+The near-side ridge (long range pseudo-rapidity $\deta$ correlation) appears to drop with increasing $\phis$ while the jet-like component remains approximately constant.
+The correlation functions are further studied with subtraction of odd harmonic triangular flow background arising from fluctuations.
+It is found that the triangular flow, while responsible for the majority of the amplitudes, is not sufficient to explain the $\phis$-dependence of the ridge or the away-side double-peak structure.
+The dropping ridge with $\phis$ could be attributed to a $\phis$-dependent elliptic anisotropy; however, the physics mechanism of the ridge remains an open question.
+Even with a $\phis$-dependent elliptic flow, the away-side correlation structure is robust.
 These results, with extensive systematic studies of the dihadron correlations as a function of $\phis$, trigger and associated particle $\pt$, and the pseudo-rapidity range $\deta$, should provide stringent inputs to help understand the underlying physics mechanisms of jet-medium interactions in high energy nuclear collisions.